On the trace formula for Hecke operators on congruence subgroups: A trace formula on the parabolic cohomology of the modular group

-Let $\V$ be a $\G_1$-module, with $\G_1=\SL_2(\Z)$.
-We show that the action of double coset operators on the parabolic cohomology group $H_P^1(\G_1, \V)$ corresponds to the action of any element $\wT_n$ satisfying property \eqref{Z1} on a \emph{period subspace} $\W$ of $\V$.
-Under mild assumptions on $\V$, we then use an operator $\wT_n$ satisfying properties \eqref{Z1}-\eqref{Z4} to give a trace formula for the action of~$\wT_n$ on the period subspace (Theorem \ref{Tcoh}).
+Let $\V$ be a $\G$-module, with $\G$ denoting $\SL_2(\Z)$ in this section only.
+We give a formula for the trace of Hecke operators on the parabolic cohomology group $H_P^1(\G, \V)$, by relating it to the trace of a certain operator $\wT_n$ on the \emph{period subspace} $\W$ of $\V$ (Corollary~\ref{c2.1}).
+The trace on $\W$ is computed in Theorem~\ref{Tcoh}, using a special operator $\wT_n$, studied in detail in~\cite{PZ}.